-Super Bowl 2021 is upon us.
+Super Bowl 2023 is almost upon us.
 You’ve invited all of your mates over and you’ve stocked up on hot dogs, nachos and Bud Light.
-You’re almost ready to go, but if you really want to turn your front room into the Raymond James Stadium, then you'll need to make sure your TV is calibrated for the best Super Bowl TV settings.
+You’re almost ready to go, but if you really want to turn your front room into the State Farm Stadium, then you'll need to make sure your TV is calibrated for the best Super Bowl TV settings.

-Super Bowl LV is also available to watch in HD for free on BBC iPlayer for those tuning in from the UK.
-If you're a UK national trying to watch from elsewhere, then you'll need to use a VPN to watch the Super Bowl for free.
+Super Bowl LVII is also available to watch for free on ITVX in the UK, but it won't be in 4K sadly.
+If you're a UK national trying to watch from abroad, then you'll need to use a VPN to watch Super Bowl live streams for free.
 Try ExpressVPN risk-free.
 It comes with a 30-day money-back guarantee.
 So, if you're not happy with ExpressVPN, then you'll have lost nothing.

 Try ExpressVPN risk-free for 30 days